Preparing for choppy waters: Implications of the new customs and tariff landscape for global companies

 By Chad Martin; Principal, Transfer Pricing, Eide Bailly LLP (HLB USA), Marina Gentile; HLB Global Transfer Pricing Leader, and Kimberlee S.P.
 Murphy; Tax Partner, Withum (HLB USA)

 The threat of new or increased tariffs between major world economies has created a volatile situation for companies with multinational operations.
-Recent examples include the reintroduction of tariffs on all steel and aluminium imports into the United States, new and increased levies between the US and China, and new 25% tariffs on US imports from Mexico and Canada are due to be implemented in early March 2025.
+Examples include the reinstatement of 25% across-the-board tariffs applied by the US on imports from Canada and Mexico (after a month-long postponement), increased levies between the US and China, and sector-specific measures targeting sensitive industries.
+Retaliatory actions have already been implemented, with many more expected imminently.

-For now, these appear to be across the board tariffs, however time will tell if the impact will be narrowed to include only specific product categories.
-HLB International has been coordinating our international tax and transfer pricing experts across the United States, Mexico, Canada, and China to provide our clients with practical guidance on some of the most pressing questions to a global business facing the prospect of new or elevated tariffs.
+HLB International has been coordinating our international tax and transfer pricing experts across the United States, Mexico, Canada, China, and other jurisdictions to provide our clients with practical guidance on some of the most pressing questions to a global business facing the prospect of new or elevated tariffs.

 While customs and tariffs affect each global company in a unique way, common best practices can help tax, finance, and operational departments navigate the complexities of a fast-changing world trade environment in which the cost of raw materials, inputs, and finished goods can spike with little warning.